Sonoma County Basics

 Airport Transfers

-Car and ride hailing: Uber and Lyft operate out of STS, SFO, and OAK.
-Zipcar vehicles can be picked up at SFO and OAK.
+Ride-sharing: Uber and Lyft operate out of STS, SFO, and OAK.

 Private limos: Pure Luxury Transportation provides car and SUV service from SFO and OAK.
-Perata Luxury Car Services provides similar service from those airports and STS.
+Pacific Limousine and Sonoma Sterling Limousines provide similar service from those airports and STS.

-Shuttle bus: Groome Transportation, formerly Sonoma County Airport Express, will get you from SFO or OAK to one of four stops in Sonoma County, all just off or fairly close to U.S. 101.
+Shuttle bus: Groome Transportation will get you from SFO or OAK to one of four stops in Sonoma County, all located just off or near U.S. 101.
 The driver will call ahead for a cab if you’d like, or you can call Uber or Lyft.
-The cost for one or two people is less than what you’d pay for ride hailing or a private limo.
+The cost for one or two people is less than what you’d pay for ride-sharing or a private limo.

-Public transit: Though possible, taking public transit isn’t a practical way of getting from SFO or OAK to Sonoma, especially with luggage.
-Taking a public bus or commuter train (see SMART, below) is possible from STS to Santa Rosa and a few nearby towns, though few travelers select this option.
+Public transit: Although possible, taking public transit isn’t a practical way to get from SFO or OAK to Sonoma, especially with luggage.
+You can take a public bus or commuter train (see SMART, below) from STS to Santa Rosa and a few nearby towns, though few travelers opt to do so.

 By Car